Franklin D. Roosevelt: 1932 presidential election and transition

+Roosevelt entered the convention with a delegate lead due to his success in the 1932 Democratic primaries.
+He clinched the nomination on the fourth ballot.
+Garner was subsequently named his running mate.
+Roosevelt flew from New York to Chicago after learning that he had won the nomination, becoming the first major-party presidential nominee to accept the nomination in person.
+His appearance was necessary to demonstrate his vitality despite his physical disability.

+In his acceptance speech, Roosevelt declared, "I pledge you, I pledge myself, to a new deal for the American people...
+This is more than a political campaign; it is a call to arms."
+Roosevelt promised securities regulation, tariff reduction, farm relief, government-funded public works, and other actions to address the Great Depression.
+Otherwise, Roosevelt's primary campaign strategy was one of caution, intent upon avoiding mistakes that would distract from Hoover's failings on the economy.
+Hoover's handling of the Bonus Army further damaged the incumbent's popularity, as newspapers across the country criticized the use of force to disperse assembled veterans.

 Roosevelt won 57% of the popular vote and carried all but six states.
-Historians and political scientists consider the 1932–36 elections to be a political realignment.
-Roosevelt's victory was enabled by the creation of the New Deal coalition, small farmers, the Southern whites, Catholics, big-city political machines, labor unions, northern black Americans (southern ones were still disfranchised), Jews, intellectuals, and political liberals.
-The creation of the New Deal coalition transformed American politics and started what political scientists call the "New Deal Party System" or the Fifth Party System.
-Between the Civil War and 1929, Democrats had rarely controlled both houses of Congress and had won just four of seventeen presidential elections; from 1932 to 1979, Democrats won eight of twelve presidential elections and generally controlled both houses of Congress.
+His victory was enabled by the creation of the New Deal coalition: small farmers, Southern Whites, Irish Catholics, big-city political machines, labor unions, northern Black Americans (southern ones were still disfranchised), Jews, and political liberals.
+This coalition represented a political realignment towards the Democrats and started the "New Deal Party System" or the Fifth Party System.

-Transition and assassination attempt

-Roosevelt was elected in November 1932 but like his predecessors did not take office until the following March.
-(Note: Roosevelt was the last president inaugurated on March 4.
-The Twentieth Amendment changed presidential inaugurations to January 20, from 1937.)
-After the election, President Hoover sought to convince Roosevelt to renounce much of his campaign platform and to endorse the Hoover administration's policies.
-Roosevelt refused Hoover's request to develop a joint program to stop the economic decline, claiming that it would tie his hands and that Hoover had the power to act.
+President Hoover sought to convince Roosevelt to renounce much of his campaign platform and to endorse the Hoover administration's policies.
+According to the historian Robert Dallek, "Roosevelt not only viewed Hoover's policies as shortsighted but considered any association with him as potentially damaging".
 During the transition, Roosevelt chose Howe as his chief of staff, and Farley as Postmaster General.
 Frances Perkins, as Secretary of Labor, became the first woman appointed to a cabinet position.
-William H. Woodin, a Republican industrialist close to Roosevelt, was chosen for Secretary of the Treasury, while Roosevelt chose Senator Cordell Hull of Tennessee as Secretary of State.
+William H. Woodin, a Republican industrialist close to Roosevelt, was chosen for Secretary of the Treasury, while Roosevelt chose Senator Cordell Hull as Secretary of State.
 Harold L. Ickes and Henry A. Wallace, two progressive Republicans, were selected for Secretary of the Interior and Secretary of Agriculture, respectively.

-In February 1933, Roosevelt escaped an assassination attempt by Giuseppe Zangara, who had expressed a "hate for all rulers".
-As he was attempting to shoot Roosevelt, Zangara was struck by a woman with her purse and then mortally wounded Chicago Mayor Anton Cermak, who was sitting alongside Roosevelt.
+In February 1933, Roosevelt escaped an assassination attempt while sitting in an open car in Florida.
+A woman hit Giuseppe Zangara with her handbag as he fired five shots toward the car with a handgun.
+Chicago Mayor Anton Cermak was struck and killed.